 Despite screening tests being available at zero costs, you may still get a surprise bill in the mail after the procedure.
 This is because a screening test can become a diagnostic test under certain conditions.

-For instance, a routine colonoscopy may end up surprising a patient with an unexpected bill in the thousands.
+For instance, a routine colonoscopy may end up surprising a patient with an unexpected bill in the thousands, especially when you went in for a screening vs. diagnostic exam.
 What causes this to happen?
 The test could be coded and billed as a diagnostic test rather than a screening because a polyp was found during the screening test and removed.
 However, under the ACA, the US Department of Health and Human Services provided further interpretation that polyp removal is an integral part of the screening process and patients with private insurance should not be charged.
 To add further confusion, this depends on your plan.
 Read more here.

 Hence, a screening test may be regarded as a diagnostic test when another procedure is done during the screening, such as removing a polyp during a colorectal screening, and it also depends on your insurance plan.
 Also, having a family history of the disease or getting screened outside the recommended period may result in the test being coded as diagnostic.